 While MarshGuard was an early player in the flexible fender game, Mucky Nutz was the first with the Bender Fender.
 The Full Face is an evolution of the original, starting out flat, with clever folds which give it some contouring that follows the shape of your wheel to provide better protection when it's attached to your bike.

 The guard pops out in front of the fork arch, and the fender comes with reusable velcro straps for mounting.
 Installing the mudguard is a fiddly process, so if this is the fender for you, grab a second set of hands.

-Made from recycled polypropylene, the fender comes with reusable velcro straps and will work with any of the best mountain bike tires up to 3in wide.
+Made from impact-resistant plastic, the 490mm long fender is a universal design that comes with an adapter so that the fender can be fitted to different forks.
+If your fork doesn't have bolt-on mounts or you want to be able to quickly remove the guard, there is also the option to fit it using only velcro straps/zip ties.
+Designed for wheels between 27.5in and 29in, it will clear the best mountain bike tires up to 3in wide.
 The underside features trim lines if you feel the need to chop a bit off the end for a customized fit.

 Mounting is simple, there's no faffing about trying to get it close enough to the tire to block mud, and it comes with customizable decal options to match any frame.

 How to choose the best MTB mudguards

 For the lucky riders who don't need to ride in the rain, fitting mudguards is far from necessary.
 For the rest of us, adding some protection from mud and spray can make a huge difference to riding in the wet.